shanewasley/portfolio-www.shanewasley.me/content/posts/kickstarting-design-innovation/index.md

 We spent many hours at the whiteboard breaking down the hugely complex processes that underlie construction projects.
 I was greatly impressed by the deep expertise the initial team members brought to the meetings and excited by all the opportunities their research had revealed.

 {{< webp image="/images/turner/turner-whiteboards.jpg" caption="Our design workshop became a crash coarse in how mega projects get done.
-We covered every inch of the whiteboards cracking the problems open." >}}
+TBH I don't expect you to learn much from this eye chart, I just placed it here to break up the text!" >}}

 We achieved our main objectives for the workshop.
 We decided on the primary user of our work—Turner’s construction site superintendents—and we clarified a set of problems we would need to tackle—the superintendents’ site-planning tasks.
 We also established what was missing from the current planning applications that Turner was using.